hajkr/youtube-channel-scraper/README.md

 git clone https://github.com/hajkr/youtube-channel-scraper.git
 cd youtube_channel_scraper

-# Builds the container when running for the first time
+# Run the container and build it when running for the first time
 make run

 # Enter the container